WiiLink24/WiiLink24.github.io/index.md

 # Welcome to WiiLink24!

-This page hosts 6100m's WiiLink24 CDN!
+This is WiiLink24's official site!